webrtc-for-the-curious/webrtc-for-the-curious/content/docs/06-media-communication.md

 network links are getting larger and larger queue depths _before_ packet loss actually occurs.
 It will reduce the bandwidth usage if it observes increased queuing delays over time.

-To do so, GCC tries to infer increases in queue depth by measuring subtle increases in in round trip time.
+To do so, GCC tries to infer increases in queue depth by measuring subtle increases in round trip time.
 It records what's called the frame inter-arrival time, `t(i) - t(i-1)`, as the difference in arrival time of two groups of packets (generally, consecutive video frames).
+These packet groups frequently depart at regularly-spaced time intervals (e.g. every 1/24 seconds for a 24 fps video).
+As a result, measuring inter-arrival time is then as simple as recording the time difference between the start of the first packet group (i.e. frame) and the first frame of the next group.

-If the inter-arrival time increases over time, (as in, the arrival time difference between the first two frames is smaller than the arrival time difference between the second and third frame), that is considered evidence of increased queue depth on the connecting network interfaces and presumed to be caused by network congestion.
-(Note: GCC is smart enough to control these estimates for fluctuations in frame byte sizes.)
+If the inter-arrival time increases over time, that is considered evidence of increased queue depth on the connecting network interfaces and presumed to be caused by network congestion.
+(Note: GCC is smart enough to control these measurements for fluctuations in frame byte sizes.)
 GCC refines its latency measurements using a [Kalman filter](https://en.wikipedia.org/wiki/Kalman_filter) and takes many measurements of network round-trip times (and its variations) to flag congestion.
-When congestion is detected, it reduces the available bitrate.
-Under steady network conditions, it can slowly increase its bandwidth estimates to test out higher load values.
+One can think of GCC's Kalman filter as taking the place of a linear regression model, helping to make accurate predictions even when jitter introduces noise into the timing measurements.
+Upon detecting network congestion, GCC reduces the available bitrate.
+Alternatively, under steady network conditions, it can slowly increase its bandwidth estimates to test out higher load values.

 #### TMMBR, TMMBN, and REMB
 After identifying an estimate for available inbound bandwidth, receivers then communicate these